KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

     The name of the graph-file has to be specified too.
 ```

-If a label is followed by an unexpectec structural unit, the program terminated with an error and an error report is shown on the screen (more on than later).
+If a label is followed by an unexpected structural unit, the program terminated with an error and an error report is shown on the screen (more on than later).

 ### Strings